manwar/theweeklychallenge/content/blog/perl-weekly-challenge-349.md

 You are given instruction string made up of `U (up)`, `D (down)`, `L (left)` and `R (right)`.

-Write a script to return true if following the instruction, you meet the starting point (0,0).
+Write a script to return true if following the instruction, you meet (0,0) at any point along the sequence.

 <br>